-Mouton emphasizes that under the terms of the partnership, NORDX/CDT and iTRACS will market the system together.
-NORDX/CDT will market and support the system's hardware—including patch cords, patch panels, and active monitoring software—and iTRACS will market and support the software.
+The system is called IntelliMAC and is part of NORDX/CDT's IBDN line of cabling systems.
+"We have taken our top-of-the-line GigaFlex products and incorporated iTRACS technology into them," explains Andre Mouton, NORDX/CDT's product line manager for the system."
+He emphasizes that under the terms of the partnership, NORDX/CDT and iTRACS will market the IntelliMAC system together.
+NORDX/CDT will market and support the system's hardware-including patch cords, patch panels, and active monitoring software-and iTRACS will market and support the software.

-Users can purchase the system with the cable-management technology built in, or can purchase components to retrofit an existing system with the technology.
+Users can purchase the system with the cable-management technology built in, or can purchase components that allow them to retrofit an existing system with the technology.

-"We chose to partner with iTRACS because of the company's expertise, and for three other primary reasons," Mouton continues.
-"First is iTRACS' global presence.
+"We chose to partner with iTRACS because of the company's expertise, and for three other primary reasons," Mouton continued.
+"First is iTRACS's global presence.
 They can follow us anywhere in the world that we have clients.
 Next is their experience, with both hardware and software, in very large installations.
-And also for iTRACS' commitment to technology development.
+And also for iTRACS's commitment to technology development.
 The technology incorporated into the system will not remain stagnant; it will continue to develop."